ducmt2/ChoreBuddy/Face recognition/README.md

 Full tutorial is [here](https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition)

-Below, I listed steps for a quick guide compiled form the source website.
-I also configured the code to work with picamera, not the USB camera per instructions in the tutorial.

 Prerequisites:

-1. **Must have OpenCV installed** and the packages we needed in Lab 1 plus a few more.

 Below are all packages that will be needed and instructions on how to install on Raspberry Pi.